Junior Fa: Parker rivalry

 Fa and Joseph Parker fought four times during their amateur careers, with two victories and two defeats each.
 Their first encounter was at the 2009 Boxing New Zealand National Championships held in Rotorua.
 The pair competed in the super-heavyweight final, Fa defeating Parker 8–4.
 Fa was also awarded the Bill O'Connor Cup for the youngest senior titleholder.
-A month later Parker forced a second-round standing eight count and a points win over Fa in a Samoan Tsunami Boxing appeal event at the North Shore Events Centre, organized by David Tua.
+A month later Parker forced a second-round standing eight count and a points win over Fa in a Samoan Tsunami Boxing appeal event at the North Shore Events Centre, organised by David Tua.
 On 12 June, they met for a third time in an amateur world-class contest rematch.
 It showcased as the main event at The Night of the Young Champions from ABA Stadium in 2010.
 Parker won by a large margin of twelve points.

 In their fourth contest, Fa and Parker fought in a do-or-die opportunity to secure a place at the 2012 Summer Olympics during the Oceania Boxing Championships in Canberra, Australia.
 Parker had four opponents in the super-heavyweight division, one being Fa.
 Parker was eliminated, Fa claiming a closely fought three-round encounter eleven points to eight.
 He dropped the first round 2–1 but came back strongly in the second to secure a decisive 3-point lead that he protected when the final three-minute joust ended in stalemate.